 Once you make enough errors, your family and peers may begin to identify you as the error-maker.
 The invalidating nature of this identity becomes increasingly apparent as any non-socially-conforming conclusions the explorer finds and expresses, will be countered by their surrounding humans with doubt and a confirmation bias set to the expectation of error.
 Relatively, the explorer does make more errors, especially in their naïve youth.
 But such an identity can halt exploratory growth, especially if the parents are very traditional and sheltered.
 If they impose sheltering onto the explorer, more problems will emerge.
 All while meaning to protect the ‘error-maker’.

 Eventually the child may stagnate in perpetual naivety.
 This naivety may pose social issues further down the line, leading to isolation problems.
 The self-identification with the ‘error-maker’ identity will evolve into self-esteem issues, or if the child remains strong, they will be labeled as grandiose.

 Experiments have shown that people will conform to popular opinion even though it is clearly the wrong perception.

 Imagine that people conformed to a false judgment on your personality or identity.
 There is no reason to believe that popular opinion on one’s identity would differ from other forms of popular opinion.
-Or if it does differ, the person in minority would quickly be labeled as delusional, even if that minority is you judging yourself.
+Or if it does differ, the person with the unpopular opinion would quickly be labeled as delusional, even if that person is you judging yourself.
 People will doubt your self-awareness and assume they know you better.
 This is a great example of the nexus, and this sort of groupthink dynamic.

 If the popular opinion is that you are the maker of errors, you may find yourself constantly critical of your own perceptions and thoughts.
 Unconfident in your own judgments.
 You may find yourself perpetually rethinking and analyzing as if to prevent any errors from occurring, essentially OCD, a disorder related to schizophrenia.